kubikulek231/SOS-DOOM-PROJECT/README.md

   <img src="doom-game.png" alt="DOOM game screenshot" style="width: 50%;" />
 </p>

 > A screenshot taken while running the X window with the game on the shrunk OS.
-In the bottom part, there is the Xterm terminal emulator, which can be used even while the game is running, for example, for exiting the whole graphic environment.
+In the bottom part, the Xterm terminal emulator can be used even while the game is running, for example, to exit the whole graphic environment.

 ### The Scripts ###